openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 A *constant declaration* introduces a named variable with a mandatory explicit value.

-The value of a constant cannot be changed by using an assignment expression (see :ref:`Assignment`).
+The value of a constant cannot be changed by an assignment expression (see :ref:`Assignment`).
 However, if the constant is an object or array, then its properties or items can be modified.